Annual food bills 'up £788' in a year

 Write a shopping list

-Write up a shopping list based around your weekly menu and stick to it - don't be tempted to impulse buy and end up with a cupboard full of food you don't need.
+Write up a shopping list based on your weekly menu and stick to it – don't be tempted to impulse buy and end up with a cupboard full of food you don't need.

 Shop when you're full!